AdobeDocs/campaign.en/help/v8/send/sms/sms-delivery-settings.md

 ![](assets/send_settings.png){zoomable="yes"}

 Here are the information you need to fill this form.
-Each field is explained below.
+Each field is explained below:

 - **[!UICONTROL Sender address]**